LIFETIME DEAL — LIMITED TIME

 FAQs

-The second-person point of view directly addresses the reader using pronouns like “you” and “your.”
-It creates an interactive experience by involving the reader in the narrative, making them feel part of the story.
+Second-person point of view directly addresses the reader using pronouns like “you” and “your.”
+Instead of watching the story unfold, the reader feels included—like they’re part of what’s happening.

 Ready to Create Your eBook?